ibll/NixieGlucoseDisplay/README.md

   ON/OFF      6 (HVEnable)
 ```

+- Set the DC booster to 170V (use a multimeter)
+- Use normal wire to connect the driver board to the DC booster
 - Power the driver board directly with its barrel jack
 - You can power the Arduino from the driver board with the vin header, or directly via USB, barrel jack, etc.
 - When everything is connected, the tubes should display your blood sugar and fetch your new readings automatically